 An excited stranger calls out from the distance, “Sean?
 Sean, from King Buffalo?”
 The man greets his fan with authentic gratitude and takes a picture with him.
 This is Sean McVay, lead guitarist and vocalist of the psychedelic rock band King Buffalo.

 You may recognize this group from touring with bands like Clutch, Elder, The Sword, and STÖNER.
 They’re also fresh off a European Tour that was quite successful.

 King Buffalo is a three piece modern rock band, who is self described as “heavy psych.”
 With influences from genres like Stoner Rock, Psychedelic Rock, Classic Rock, and perhaps a little 90’s rock, they bring together a cohesive sound that allows the listener to go on a beautiful audible experience.

 The sound dynamics range from mid-paced heavy guitar riffs with loud groove-oriented drums, to mellow, clean guitars with angelic vocals.
-Each one of their albums have a specific feel and tone, yet they all sound distinctly like King Buffalo.
+Each one of their albums, including Regenerator, their latest work, have a specific feel and tone, yet they all sound distinctly like King Buffalo.

 Inspired by some of the greatest acts in rock n roll like Pink Floyd and Black Sabbath, King Buffalo uses a ton of tasteful reverb and delays, with the occasional ripping guitar solo, throughout all their albums.

 While McVay does a majority of the production as the lead guitarist, vocalist, and engineer, they wouldn’t be King Buffalo without the super tight rhythm section.

 The bassist, Dan Reynolds, holds down solid bass lines with stellar melodic fills, and drummer, Scott Donaldson, continuously keeps an accurate groovy beat.